Speed Converter

 Why do different countries use different speed units?

 Historical development of measurement systems.
 Most countries use km/h (metric system), while the US, UK, and a few others use mph (imperial system).
-Aviation uses knots internationally for consistency and navigation purposes.
+Aviation uses knots internationally.

 How accurate should speed measurements be?

 For everyday driving, 1 km/h or 1 mph precision is sufficient.
 Aviation and marine navigation may require higher precision (0.1 knots).
-Scientific applications might need even greater accuracy depending on the context.
+Scientific applications might need even greater accuracy.